 No matter the topic, instructors focus on the mindsets and emotions that can make seemingly easy money decisions difficult in certain circumstances.

-“The goal isn’t to tell them how they are supposed to live or act, but to help them understand their choices and how they can be better stewards of their money when the decision finally becomes theirs,” says Chase Brakke, North Star disability insurance consultant and member of the BestPrep Financial Matters Advisory Committee.
+“The goal isn’t to tell them how they are supposed to live or act, but to help them understand their choices and how they can be better stewards of their money when the decision finally becomes theirs,” says Chase Brakke, North Star’s Vice President of Business Owner Solutions and member of the BestPrep Financial Matters Advisory Committee.